microsoft/ODBC-Specification/ODBC 4.0.md

 To retrieve collection-valued result columns, the client binds the column as [SQL_DATA_AT_FETCH](#36-getting-data-during-fetch).
 When the driver returns SQL_DATA_AVAILABLE for the collection-valued column, the client calls [SQLGetNestedHandle](#62-sqlgetnestedhandle) to obtain a statement handle (HSTMT) on which the nested results can be described, bound, and fetched using the appropriate standard ODBC function calls.
 Collection-valued columns not bound as SQL_DATA_AT_FETCH are not returned by the driver.
 Attempting to return a collection-value for a column bound other than as SQL_DATA_AT_FETCH results in a type exception, which may be handled according to the value of [SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR](#3731-sql_attr_type_exception_behavior).

+For typed collections of scalar values, the nested statement handle contains a single descriptor record that describes the scalar value.

+For typed collections of [structured values](#310-structured-columns), the nested statement handle describes the columns of the structured value.

+For typed collections of [collections](#311-collection-valued-columns), the nested statement contains a single descriptor record on which the application calls [SQLGetNestedHandle](#62-sqlgetnestedhandle) in order to get a statement handle for each nested collection.

+For collections of [variable typed values](#37-variable-typed-columns), the nested statement contains a single descriptor record describing the variable value.
+Note that this descriptor record may change from row to row within the variable typed collection, and the application should validate any binding information for the current row before calling SQLFetch or SQLFetchScroll, or use SQLGetData to retrieve primitive members of the variable typed collection.
+For structured or collection-valued members within a variable-typed collection, the application calls [SQLGetNestedHandle](#62-sqlgetnestedhandle) in order to retrieve a statement handle on which to describe and retrieve the values of the structured or collection-valued member.

 ### 3.11.4 Write Extensions for Collection-valued Columns

 Clients may specify the value of an array-valued column in an INSERT or UPDATE statement using the *array-value-constructor* defined as follows: